 Zone 3: The Perimeter is 2.4 meters wide around zone 2 and 0.75 meters above Zone 2 – Use IPX5 where water jets are used for cleaning purposes.
 Otherwise no specified IP rating required although lights should be suitable for their location and provide adequate protection against electric shock.

-For outdoor lighting, the IP rating is usually based around the location of the fitting.
+For exterior lighting, the IP rating is usually based around the location of the fitting.
 All outdoor lights should be IP6X dust tight.

 Ground lights and uplights need to be at least IP66 in case of rain fall, ideally IP67 in case puddles form and the fitting is submerged for a time.
 The most common issue with exterior ground lights not having sufficient IP ratings is either glass shattering in a frost or poor installation meaning condensation and dirt get inside the fitting itself.